Ensembl/ensembl-genes-nf/README.md

 # Busco Nextflow pipeline

-Busco is a easure of completeness of genome assembly and annotation of the gene set.
+Busco is a measure of completeness of genome assembly and annotation of the gene set.
 See the documentation for further details https://busco.ezlab.org/busco_userguide.html
 ###Requirements

 ##Busco